necroware/sbcms/README.md

 First of all compile the equation sbcms.eqn file using EQN2JED.
 You should see no error on the output and a new file in the same directory named SBCMS.JED should appear.
 This binary file you will need to burn to the PAL.
-This step is very much dependent from the IC programmer you need, so just follow the documentation for you programmer.
+This step is very much dependent from the IC programmer you have, so just follow the documentation for you programmer.
 If you burned the JED to the PAL, you are almost done, just put the SAA-1099 chips and the PAL to your sound card, remove the jumper CMSOFF (which disables CMS) and turn on your PC.